 After getting a dental filling, it is important to follow the aftercare instructions provided by your dentist.
 This will help ensure that the dental filling stays in place and lasts for many years.

-Here are some tips on how to care for a dental filling:
+Here are some tips on dental filling aftercare:

 - Limit hard and sticky foods from your diet.
 These can cause the dental filling to become dislodged or break off.